juanmbraga/linear-programming-modelling/Maximum Clique problem/README.md

 # Maximal Clique
-**Problem**: Given a graph G = (V, E), a clique is a set of vertices that are pairwise adjacent, meaning there are no edges between them.
+**Problem**: Given a graph G = (V, E), a clique is a set of vertices that are pairwise adjacent, meaning there are edges between all of them (a totally connected subgraph).
 We want to find an induced subgraph that forms a clique of maximum cardinality (largest size in terms of the number of vertices).

 ## Values
 - $n$ $\rarr$ Number of nodes